cobi-bike/DevKit/README.md

 You can find some examples apps in the [examples](examples) directory.

+An overview of the COBI.js architecture can be found [here](COBI.js architecture.png)

 ## Interface Guidelines

 Check out our [Interface Guidelines](interface-guidelines.md) to understand more about the COBI system and how WebApps work and interact with the COBI app.